thebrettd/Jumbletron/README.md

 # Glossary

 ### Jumbletron
-An object to solve word jumbles.
+An Interface for objects which can solve word jumbles.
 Input is a dictionary of valid words.

-public List<String> getWords(String input)

 public Set<String> solve(String input)